Perturbations in Quantum Cosmology: The Continuum Limit in Fourier Space: Conclusion

 \section{Conclusion}

-We have considered primordial perturbations in LQC around a flat FLRW cosmology and discussed the route to the continuum for the modes of those perturbations.
-We have focused our analysis in the hybrid approach to treat the perturbations and considered the most interesting and studied case of an effective regime for the homogeneous FLRW cosmology in LQC.
-Apart from the hybrid approach, we have commented on the extension of our arguments for the classical version of our perturbed system and for the dressed metric approach to LQC.
+We have considered primordial perturbations around a flat FLRW cosmology and discussed the route to the continuum for the modes of those perturbations.
+In the framework of Canonical Quantum Cosmology, we have considered the most interesting and studied case of states for the homogeneous FLRW cosmology that are peaked on some sort of effective regime.
+In particular, we have commented the application of our arguments to traditional canonical quantum GR and to the specific nonperturbative program provided by LQC, both in the so-called hybrid and dressed metric approaches.
 In our analysis of the continuum limit for the perturbative modes, two kinds of transformations have been employed in one way or another, namely, rescalings of the fiducial volume of the cell where the spatial integrations are performed, and rescalings of its physical volume, which are independent of the former transformations because they involve changes in the scale factor (or, equivalently, of the densitized triad of the homogeneous model).